clue/reactphp-socks/README.md

 See also any of the [examples](examples).

-Pending connection attempts can be canceled by canceling its pending promise as usual.
+Pending connection attempts can be cancelled by cancelling its pending promise as usual.

-> Also note how connection timeout is in fact entirely handled outside of this SOCKS client implementation.
+> Note how connection timeout is in fact entirely handled outside of this SOCKS client implementation.

 #### SOCKS over TLS